Loading...

 Polish Business Law & Finance

-When a business partner fails to pay an invoice on time in Poland, you are legally entitled to charge statutory interest for late payment — with no additional contract clause or prior notice required.
-Find the current 2026 rates, understand when each type applies, and use our free calculator to work out exactly what you are owed.
+When a business partner fails to pay an invoice on time in Poland, you are legally entitled to charge statutory interest for late payment - with no additional contract clause or prior notice required.
+Find the current 2026 rates, understand when each type applies, and learn exactly how to claim what you are owed.

 Polish statutory interest rates are tied to the National Bank of Poland (NBP) reference rate.
 All three types of statutory interest are shown below with the rates applicable in 2026.